Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Empirical evaluation

-Figure~\ref{fig:pamap_samples} shows the ensemble predictions for the complete series of five representative test subjects of the PAMAP2 dataset.
-In general, the observations are akin to those made for DaLiA: DeepConvLSTM produces the least variance, FFNN can capture some of the variance of the HR series, but PCE-LSTM most often outperforms the baselines at capturing peaks and valleys.
-Perhaps one exception to the last remark is seen on Subject 4's time series between 2500 and 3000s, where the amplitude of the peak is better predicted by FFNN than by PCE-LSTM.
-Yet, note that none of the methods yields good results on this subject.

-For a thorough comparison, we include some statistics related to the cost of each model in terms of memory and time resources.
-Table~\ref{tab:benchmark_weights} shows the the number of parameters and training time required by each model, as well as the average time to compute a one-step prediction.
-Models sizes are larger for PAMAP2 dataset because it has more accelerometers on the chest and wrist than DaLiA.
-Thus, we include separate statistics for each dataset.
-We highlight that the execution time for all models, on Google Colab's free servers, falls below the 2s interval required for online prediction.

-\subsection{Performance impact of PCE-LSTM's hidden state initialization}
+\subsection{Performance Impact of PCE-LSTM's hidden state initialization}

 In this section we conduct an ablation study to demonstrate that PCE-LSTM's strategy for initializing hidden state vectors is key to boosting the model's performance.
-A typical strategy to extract a hidden state is to use the LSTM itself to encode the relationship between sensor data and heart rate.
-In contrast, our model initializes the LSTM's hidden state vectors by passing the sensor and heart rate data corresponding to the first $I=12$ time snippets of the series through the Physical Conditioning Encoder (PC Encoder) to extract the embedding dubbed PCE.
-As we assume that the PCE encodes, at least in part, an individual's physical conditioning, we expect that the joint training of the PCE-LSTM regression and the Discriminator will improve the regression predictions by promoting a better training of the PC Encoder subnetwork.
+For conciseness, we limit this study to the DaLiA dataset, which contains nearly twice the number of subjects, and a longer series per subject.
+A typical strategy to extract a hidden state is to use the LSTM itself to encode the relationship between sensor data and HR.
+In contrast, our model initializes the LSTM's hidden state vectors by passing the sensor and HR data corresponding to the first $I=12$ time snippets (26s) of the series through the Physical Conditioning Encoder (PC Encoder).
+As we assume that the PCE partially encodes an individual's physical conditioning, we expect that the joint training of the PCE-LSTM regression and the Discriminator will improve the regression predictions by promoting a better training of the PC Encoder subnetwork.

 To quantify the performance impact of the proposed initialization and of using the discriminator, we conduct additional experiments with alternative initialization strategies.
-In what follows, ``with discr.'' indicates the joint training with the discriminator, ``without discr.'' indicates that the discriminator is not used; and ``LSTM self-encode'', indicates that hidden state vectors are initialized by feeding the heart rate to the network as an additional input channel in the TS of the Initialization Segment (replaced by zeros during the prediction segment).
+In what follows, ``with discr.'' indicates the joint training with the discriminator, ``without discr.'' indicates that the discriminator is not used; and ``LSTM self-encode'', indicates that hidden state vectors are initialized by feeding the HR to the network as an additional input channel in the TS of the Initialization Segment (replaced by zeros during the prediction segment).